ThePacielloGroup/cupper/README.md

 ## Favicons

-Upload your image to [RealFaviconGenerator](https://realfavicongenerator.net/) then copy-paste the generated favicon files to `static/images`.
+Upload your image to [RealFaviconGenerator](https://realfavicongenerator.net/) then copy-paste the generated favicon files under `static`.

 ## Credits